stuartrexking/dotfiles/README.md

 # dotfiles

-I run this on Ubuntu.
+I run this on Fedora 25

 ## Prerequisites